 - Choose testing dates carefully.
-The Counseling and Testing Center will strictly adhere to your time frame.
+The Testing Center will strictly adhere to the instructor’s provided time frame.
 Always try to offer a range of selected dates rather than a specific test date.
 Appointments are subject to availability of Testing staff and space within the Testing office.

 - Submit an error free exam.
 Staff members will not be permitted to provide individual instructions or corrections to interpretations of exam content.

-- Please plan to pick up your exams as soon as possible after the exam period.
+- Instructors should plan to pick up exams as soon as possible after the exam period.
 Because of security and confidentiality issues, exams may not be returned via interoffice mail.
-Instructors may call the Counseling and Testing Center at 404-413-1738 to find out if and when a student has completed an exam.